 - Standard IT Form

 - This form contains options to select common technology items purchased by the University, including Computers, iPads, PC accessories, Apple Accessories, Printers/Scanners/Fax Machines, and External Storage.
 Cardholders must submit this form for approval before purchases of these items can be made.
 For the majority of purchases for these items, purchase will be made by the IT Procurement Liaison on behalf of your charge card.

 - This form must be submitted for all technology purchases that do not fall into the Buy Your Own or Standard IT Form categories, including all software requests.
 This form is reviewed by the Technology Group and Procurement Services prior to approval of the purchase.
 Many of these items will be ordered on behalf of your UMW issued charge card once the purchase is approved.

-As a UMW cardholder, you are required to keep a Procurement File recording all purchases made on your UMW issued card.
-For each purchase made on your UMW issued card, you must retain physical copies of the following information:
+As a UMW cardholder, you are required to keep a monthly file recording all purchases made on your UMW issued card.
+Retain physical copies of the following information:

 - Purchase Order (PCO) or Check Order (EP), if applicable